scuzzydude/asimov/asimov.md

 Physical property rights are simple to understand.
 If you own something physical, you have the right to sell it.
 And if you own a proportional share of it, you get the proportional proceeds.
 Same goes for income earned for rental or production from that property.
 Once you own it, you can do with the property what you want if you obey the laws, including taking it somewhere else.
 Genius can be expressed physically.
 Property can be used as a basis for value.

 I believe that one thing we value universally is genius.
 Across cultures.
 There is cultural bias of course, and cultural norms that keep us from admitting it.
 I love Dennis Rodman, and Kim Jong Ill loves Dennis Rodman, and Dennis Rodman loves Dennis Rodman.
-All three of us love Dennis Rodman, even though I want neither man around my family, it is because we all highly value a rebounding genius.
+All three of us love Dennis Rodman, even though I want neither man around my family, it is because we all value rebounding genius.

 Not all art is genius.
 I'll venture to say, most art is not genius.
 Hey, I'll even say, most art is garbage.
-But here's the thing -- valuation of art is always individually subjective.
+Here's the thing -- valuation of art is always individually subjective.
 That's why a market-based valuation is the only way to go.
 It is why art is sold at auctions.

 The reason I use "expressions of genius" is I am aware that I individually and I as a member of 21^st^ century humanity, I may not be able to recognize genius.
 What I will recognize is that artists are attempting to express genius and my decedents may be able to recognize it, so it is my responsibility to preserve it for them to judge for themselves.